mwerner640/hackBU_intro_to_python_2019/Intermediate/ListComprehensions.md

 my_list = [i for i in range(10)]
 ```

-This will automatically loop 10 times and add every element "i" just like the three line code above would.
+This will automatically loop 10 times and add every element "i" just like the three lines of code above would.

-Say you want to take a list of strings and make a new list of the first letter